cldf-datasets/gramadapt/rationale/D1_DFK02.md

 ## D1: Domain Detail - Family & Kin (DFK02)

 - Do mothers (and their children) live with their husbands as part of a co-residential unit?
 Do mothers (and their children) live with their husbands as part of a co-residential unit?
-- Do mothers (and their children) live with their mothers?Do mothers (and their children) live with their mothers?
+- Do mothers (and their children) live with their mothers?
+Do mothers (and their children) live with their mothers?
-- Do mothers (and their children) live with their mother-in-laws?Do mothers (and their children) live with their mother-in-laws?
+- Do mothers (and their children) live with their mother-in-laws?
+Do mothers (and their children) live with their mother-in-laws?